Where can I get help completing the FAFSA?

 A student must be enrolled in at least six credits per semester in order to be eligible for most financial aid.

 What types of financial aid are available?

 There are three main types of aid a student can qualify for by completing the FAFSA:

 - Loans allow students and their parents to finance an education they may not have otherwise.
 Loans must be repaid with interest during a specified period.
 Students not eligible for grants often use loan programs.
-Loans available at Pitt-Johnstown include the Federal Direct Student Loan, and the Federal PLUS Loan.
+Loans available at Pitt-Johnstown students include the Federal Direct Student Loan, the Federal PLUS Loan, and Private Alternative Loans.

 Financial Aid Tips

 - Borrow conservatively, especially in the first year.
 Plan accordingly to keep debt manageable